-An Unrestricted Line Officer is a commissioned officer of the line in the United States Navy who is qualified to command at sea war-fighting combatant units such as warships, submarines, aviation squadrons, SEAL teams, and also shore bases to include naval bases and naval air stations.
+An Unrestricted Line Officer is a commissioned officer of the line in the United States Navy who is qualified to command at sea war-fighting combatant units such as naval warships, aircraft carriers, submarines, aviation squadrons, SEAL teams, and also shore bases to include naval bases and naval air stations.

 They can also command such units’ upper echelons, such as special warfare groups, air wings and air groups, and destroyer and submarine squadrons.

 At the Flag officer (Admiral) level, URL officers can command patrol and reconnaissance groups, expeditionary strike groups, carrier strike groups, task forces, and fleet/force commands.

 In the Navy, there are several Unrestricted Line Officer designators, which include:

 - Surface Warfare